Skip Navigation

-Managing Symptoms during Chemotherapy Treatment
+Managing Symptoms During Chemotherapy Treatment

-• Eating well during chemotherapy treatment can be a challenge.
+Eating well during chemotherapy treatment can be a challenge.
 Chemotherapy can affect both appetite and flavor preference.
 Foods may start to taste strange or take on a metallic taste.
 In addition, there are many other symptoms that may affect your ability to keep yourself well-nourished.
 Fatigue, bowel changes (diarrhea or constipation), mouth sores and nausea are common.

 Finding nutritious foods that taste good while experiencing chemo-related side effects may present challenges.
 But don't despair.
 There are many ways to keep your body healthy and your immune system supported during treatment.
-Here are some of the most common symptoms and ways you can address them through your diet:

 • Taste changes: Try eating or seasoning foods with tart or sour flavors such as pomegranates, citrus fruits, apples, and ginger; also try using spices such as mint, oregano, and rosemary.